dapplion/annotated-spec/phase0/beacon-chain.md

 * Shifts the list of `PendingAttestations` for the "current" epoch to the list meant for the "previous" epoch

 ### Block processing

-This next section, finally, deals with the procedure for processing a block itself.
-This part is surprisingly not-that-complicated; the bulk of the complexity is in either the helpers or in end-of-epoch processing.

 ```python
 def process_block(state: BeaconState, block: BeaconBlock) -> None: